Last Updated on August 4, 2022 by Joshua Isibor

 Short bursts of time together are comfortable and don’t require much, but over time, this strategy will work wonders in your relationship.

 In any relationship riddled with issues, honesty works like a healing salve.

 Being honest with kindness and love in mind – will work wonders for any relationship that suffers from trust issues, disconnection, communication breakdowns, and negative patterns.

 Learning to be honest in a kind way is crucial.

-An excellent way to practice kind and honest communication to use a formula.
-Although it may feel awkward to use a script with how you communicate your emotions, decades of research has shown it works.
+An excellent way to practice kind and honest communication is to use a formula.
+Although it may feel awkward to use a script with how you communicate your emotions, decades of research have shown it works.

 Just like any formula, try this out, tweak it in a way that works for you, but stick as close to this formula as you can – and then as you become more proficient in the method, you can take off the training wheels.